 This cake has the wonderful richness and soft texture of today's classic whipping cream pound cake recipe, but with the addition of lemon zest, lemon juice, and lemon extract.

-We love both of these recipes- the only question is just which one to make first!
+We love all of these recipes- the only question is just which one to make first!

 - 3 sticks (339 g) unsalted butter, softened